A practical guide to Shopify automation to escalate delayed shipments after 2 days

 Picture the typical workflow for a "Where is my order?" ticket.
 A customer emails.
 An agent has to open your helpdesk, find the order in Shopify, copy the tracking number, paste it into the carrier’s website, figure out what the status means, and then write a reply.
 That whole dance can take five, maybe ten minutes per ticket.
 Now, imagine that during the holiday rush.

 The inefficiency is wild.
 You're paying your support team to be detectives, not problem-solvers.
-This slow, reactive support is also a massive risk.
+This slow support is also a massive risk.
 According to Shopify’s own research, 58% of shoppers would ditch a brand after just three shipping delays.
 If your team is too bogged down to respond quickly and helpfully, you’re not just handling a support ticket; you’re probably losing a customer for good.

 Why rule-based alerts aren't the answer